Roghni naan is the traditional Pakistani naan with salivating butter flavor. Extremely soft, and fluffy to serve with curries and kebabs.

 Step 2: Preparation of Naan bread

-After 2 hours, knead the dough for 2 to 3 minutes to make it soft and fluffy.
-If it’s spring back with a finger, it means you are one step ahead to making roghni naan.
+After allowing the dough to rest for 2 hours, knead it for 2 to 3 minutes until it becomes soft and fluffy.
+If it springs back when you press it with a finger, you're on the right track to roll the roghni naan.

 Naan Video